 - According to HUD Guidelines, Deferred student loans are no longer exempt from debt to income ratio calculations

-- IBR (Income Based Repayment On Student Loans) no longer can be used
+- IBR (Income-Based Repayment On Student Loans) no longer can be used on FHA Loans

-- If borrower cannot get a fully amortized monthly student loan payment, then 1.0% of the outstanding student loan balance is used as a monthly debt
+- If the borrower cannot get a fully amortized monthly student loan payment, then 1.0% of the outstanding student loan balance is used as a monthly debt on FHA Loans

-- VA Loans allow deferred student loans that has been deferred for more than 12 months from debt to income ratio calculations
+VA Loans allow deferred student loans that have been deferred for more than 12 months from debt to income ratio calculations.

 Debt to Income Ratio Calculations

-- Now, lets say that John Smith had an urge of buying a used Ferrari and his monthly car payment was $700.00 which in his opinion he can easily afford because he is single without any dependents.
+- His monthly car payment was $700.00 which in his opinion he can easily afford because he is single without any dependents